 Baby Boomers and American car culture came of age together.
-The generation played an outsize role in building the modern collector car world as we know it—from shaping what cars are most popular to defining the ways we buy, sell, and enjoy our cars.
-Boomers remain the dominant generational force in the our hobby by sheer quantity of cars owned (and a 52% share of Hagerty policies by car count).
+The generation played an outsized role in building the modern collector car world as we know it—from shaping what cars are most popular to defining the ways we buy, sell, and enjoy our cars.
+Boomers remain the dominant generational force in our hobby by the sheer quantity of cars owned (and a 52 percent share of Hagerty policies by car count).
 This year, however, marks a crucial turning point: Boomers have ceded their top spot in a key metric to the up-and-comers: Gen X.

 Times, they are a-changin’.